 After 1968, a US Securities and Exchange Commission survey enlisted 215 investment partnerships, of which 140 were classified as hedge funds.7 These funds, with a total asset base of $1.3 billion, focussed on corporate equity investments and were speculative.
 The median number of speculative funds was 3250, and the average account size was $3787.8

 After this period, many prominent fund managers launched their hedge funds, including Michael Steinhardt and George Soros.
-However, as the hedge fund industry began to expand, they started moving away from Alfred’s strategy in a bid to maximize profits.
-They started taking more long positions with leverage instead of hedging positions through short-selling.
+However, as the hedge fund industry expanded, it started moving away from Alfred’s strategy to maximize profits.
+They started taking long positions with leverage instead of hedging positions through short-selling.

-Consequently, there were massive losses during the period between 1969-70.
-In the bear market period between 1973-74, many hedge fund houses went out of business.
+Consequently, there were massive losses during the period between 1969 and 70.
+In the bear market period between 1973 and 74, many hedge fund houses went out of business.

 1969: Fund Of Hedge Funds Launched

 In 1969, Leveraged Capital Holdings, created by Georges Karlweis, the veteran Edmond de Rothschild banker, was the first fund of hedge funds.
 The fund was launched in Geneva, Switzerland.
 The second was the US-based Grosvenor Partners, founded by Richard Elden in 1971.9

 Notably, the credit for conceptualizing the Fund of Funds goes to Bernie Cornfield in 1962.10.
 However, the one Cornfield launched was related to American mutual funds and not hedge funds.
 A “fund of funds” (FOF) is a strategy that involves holding a portfolio of other funds (mutual funds or hedge funds) instead of stocks, bonds, or other securities.
 This investing is often referred to as a multi-manager investment.
 The fund of funds may invest in hedge funds of the same investment house or different investment houses.